 - Strong communication and writing skills, ability to interact convincingly with people at various levels of seniority and diverse cultural backgrounds

 - Able to work in a diverse and global network, to balance and manage multiple demands and priorities, and work with a diverse group of internal and external stakeholders

 - Adhere to WWF's values: knowledgeable, optimistic, determined and engaging.

 - Self-motivated, pro-active, organised, detail-oriented and delivery focused

 - Business fluent in English.
-Desirable: fluent in German and/or other languages
+Desirable: fluent in German or other languages

-As an international organization, we support a diverse working environment that is based on justice and mutual respect.
-We welcome applications from individuals regardless of their ethnic, social or national origin, gender, religion, age, disability, sexual orientation, marital status or political stance.
+As an international organization, we support a working environment of diversity based on justice and mutual respect.
+We therefore welcome every application - regardless of ethnic, social and national origin, gender, religion, age, disability, sexual orientation, marital status and political views.